This is the proprietary binary video driver from NVidia for the X.Org

 nvidia-switch --remove <--> remove the nvidia files and symlinks and

 You do NOT have to run nvidia-switch after installing the package.

 Before uninstalling or upgrading this package, it is important that you execute

 'nvidia-switch --remove', which will switch back to the stock xorg files

 and remove all links created by nvidia-switch during installation.
 If you forget

+may fail, resulting in xorg not working.
 Here are the affected files:

 Simply remove the dead nvidia symlinks and rename the saved '-xorg' appended files.